kubernetes-client/c/docs/conan.md

 https://docs.conan.io/2/installation.html

 ## Build and Install the repo to local system by using conan
-1- Navigate to `kubernetes` directory, then use `conan create .` command.
+1- Navigate to `kubernetes` directory, then use `conan create` command.
 This will build the repo from source as static library.
 ```
 cd  kubernetes
 conan create . --build=missing